huxiaoheng44/web-harvest-rag/README.md

 `Web Harvest Chatbot` is a config-driven starter for building a retrieval-augmented chatbot from websites and PDFs.

-It is designed for the workflow you were building manually before:

-1. Define source URLs
-2. Crawl HTML pages
+Paste a list of URLs into the web UI, click **Save and build**, and the app automatically scrapes, chunks, embeds, and indexes the content into Supabase pgvector — no command line required.

+The full workflow:

+1. Paste URLs in the web UI (or edit `config/sources.json` directly)
+2. The app extracts and deduplicates all links from the pasted text
-3. Extract text from PDFs
+3. Scrapes HTML pages and extracts text from PDFs
-4. Build a merged knowledge base JSON
+4. Builds a merged knowledge base
-5. Chunk and embed into Supabase pgvector
+5. Chunks and embeds content into Supabase pgvector
-6. Chat with the indexed corpus from a Next.js UI
+6. Chat with the indexed corpus from the same UI

 ## What it includes

+- **Web UI source management**: paste raw text containing URLs, the app extracts and deduplicates links automatically
+- **One-click ingestion**: "Save and build" triggers the full pipeline in the background; build status is shown live in the sidebar
+- **Automatic database sync**: removing a source from the UI also deletes its chunks from the vector database
-- Config-driven source ingestion through `config/sources.json`
+- Config-driven source list in `config/sources.json` (synced automatically with the UI)
 - HTML scraping and PDF text extraction in `scraper.py`
 - Vector indexing in `build_index.py`
 - One-command ingestion runner in `pipeline.py`
 - Supabase SQL for vector search and chat persistence
 - Next.js frontend with anonymous Supabase auth
 - Shared branding config in `config/project.json`
-- In-app source management with background build status

 ## UI example